infosecstreams/infosecstreams.github.io/index.tmpl.md

-# InfoSec Streamers
+# InfoSec Streams

 Congrats!
 You've found an actively maintained list of Information Security-related Twitch streams.
-This list is `sorted` based on 14-day activity to help you find active streamers more easily!
+This list is `sorted` based on 14-day activity to help you find active streams more easily!

-Please contribute missing streamers or errors via a [pull request](https://github.com/infosecstreams/infosecstreams.github.io/pulls), an [issue](https://github.com/infosecstreams/infosecstreams.github.io/issues), or holler at us on the [Discord](https://discord.gg/RftU46K8sn).
+Please contribute missing streams or errors via a [pull request](https://github.com/infosecstreams/infosecstreams.github.io/pulls), an [issue](https://github.com/infosecstreams/infosecstreams.github.io/issues), or holler at us on the [Discord](https://discord.gg/RftU46K8sn).
 Thanks!

-## List of Streamers (sorted)
+## List of Streams (sorted)

 Online 🟢 | Streamer | Twitch | Other links
 --: | ---: | --- | :---